leerix/deepface-macos/README.md

 # deepface for macos

-**Note:** this is the same as the standard [deepface](https://github.com/serengil/deepface) except the tensorflow dependency is tensorflow-macos and the RetinaFace dependency is [RetinaFace for macos](https://github.com/leerix/retinaface-macos)
+**Note:** this is the same as the standard [deepface](https://github.com/serengil/deepface) except the tensorflow dependency later and includes tensorflow-metal and the RetinaFace dependency is [RetinaFace for macos](https://github.com/leerix/retinaface-macos)

 <div align="center">